 Manufacturing employed 8.5% of the total workforce and contributed almost 12% of all economic output in the U.S in 2018.41 Since manufacturing is such an important industry to the U.S. economy and is so closely tied with trade, there should be a clear strategy to support American manufacturers in today's modern economy.
-One program doing that is the Manufacturing Extension Partnership (MEP), a highly effective agency housed within the U.S. Commerce Department that has satellite centers in every state.
+One program doing that is the Manufacturing Extension Partnership (MEP), an agency within the U.S. Commerce Department that has satellite centers in every state.

-The central mission of the MEP is to provide local manufacturers with business and technical guidance to tap into the global market.
-Rather than paying the high fees charged by large consulting companies, these local manufacturers pay for MEP services on a sliding scale.
+The goal of the MEP is to provide local manufacturers with "business and technical guidance to tap into the global market."
+42 Instead of paying for expensive consulting, local manufacturers can pay for affordable MEP services on a sliding scale.